bgamari/ghc-wiki-import/active-branches.md

 - `local-gc`: **Capability-local garbage collection**.
 Simon Marlow & Simon PJ.
 As described in "Multicore Garbage Collection with Local Heaps": [ http://community.haskell.org/\~simonmar/papers/local-gc.pdf](http://community.haskell.org/~simonmar/papers/local-gc.pdf)

+- `wip/nested-cpr`: **Nested CPR**.
+Works, but results where underwhelming.
+See [NestedCPR](nested-cpr).
+Joachim Breitner.

+- `wip/cbv-conv-thunk`: **Opportunistic evaluation of thunks**.
+This is a side-line of `wip/nested-cpr`: Nested CPR requires a convergence analysis, and it might be worth evaluating them ([\#7596](https://gitlab.staging.haskell.org/ghc/ghc/issues/7596)).
+Seems to be not as useful as hoped.
+Joachim Breitner.

+- `wip/common-context`: **Common context transformation** which can reduce code size and possibly produce more join points.
+See [NestedCPR](nested-cpr#common-context).
+Joachim Breitner.

 # Uncertain